Save thousands by improving your credit score

 The higher your credit score the better for you.
 The average credit score in the U.S. is 636 and the median score at 723.
 The average score below the median suggests that the scores below the median are so low they pull the average down hard.

 Simply put, like Grindr, there’s more bad than good.
-Be good by downloading from here The Credit Report & Credit Score Management & Repair Checklist.
+Be good by signing up here for the free Improve or Build Your Credit Score Plan powered by Experian.

 How do you fix your credit score to get that hot man to Fire Island?